 Now began the crucial period; this was the time when infection would set in, the mother falling into an illness from which she would never recover.
 Death would occur within a matter of days.
 Infection was not understood in the early 19th century – the very concept was unknown, and would remain so for several more decades.
 All a doctor could do was treat the symptoms.
 By the standards of the day, James Barry was a very good doctor.

-Margaret Bulkley, aka James Barry, achieved many remarkable firsts in her lifetime – first woman to qualify MD, first woman to join the Royal College of Surgeons, and later the first to reach the rank of general in the British Army – but from a medical point of view, performing that first successful caesarean delivery was perhaps her most important.
+James Barry achieved many remarkable firsts in his lifetime – first biological woman (or transgender man) to qualify MD and join the Royal College of Surgeons, and later the first to reach the rank of general in the British Army.
+But from a medical point of view, performing that first successful caesarean delivery was perhaps the most important.

 You can read the the whole story of James Barry’s incredible life and career in Dr James Barry: A Woman Ahead of Her Time by Michael du Preez and Jeremy Dronfield.